Infernal Bridegroom Productions: About the company

 The Houston Theater District is the second largest in the United States, after New York, New York, boasting theaters of all sizes, from the LORT Alley Theatre, to midsize theaters such as Stages Repertory Theatre and Main Street Theater, and small nomadic theaters such as Mildred's Umbrella.

 Infernal Bridegroom Productions ceased operations in July 2007 due to insurmountable financial difficulties.

-Founded in 1993 by Jason Nodler and Jim Parsons, IBP produced 68 plays and was recognized locally and nationally for its provocative new work, its talented ensemble and its success in attracting non-traditional audiences.
+Founded in 1993 by Jason Nodler, IBP produced 68 plays and was recognized locally and nationally for its provocative new work, its talented ensemble and its success in attracting non-traditional audiences.
 Nodler was artistic director until 2003 when he left to travel the country.
 Associate artistic director Anthony Barilla became artistic director until moving out of the country in 2007.
 Nodler returned to Houston to found The Catastrophic Theatre with Tamarie Cooper later in that year.

-The company's 2006 world premiere rock opera Speeding Motorcycle, created in collaboration with acclaimed artist and songwriter Daniel Johnston, received favorable coverage in The New York Times, Art in America, No Depression magazine, the Austin Chronicle and local media outlets.
+The company's 2006 world premiere rock opera Speeding Motorcycle, created by Nodler in collaboration with acclaimed artist and songwriter Daniel Johnston, received favorable coverage in The New York Times, Art in America, No Depression magazine, the Austin Chronicle and local media outlets.
 Past works also received positive coverage from American Theatre, Theatre Journal, Stage Directions and the Dallas Morning News.

 IBP appeared regularly in the annual Houston Press "Best of Houston" issue, receiving awards for Best Theater Company, New Play, Original Show, Director, Actor, Actress, Set Design, Light Design, Costume Design, Special Effects, Christmas Show and Rock and Roll Theater.
 And the Houston Chronicle called IBP Houston's best experimental theater.

 IBP enjoyed a large and loyal audience as well as regularly attracting out-of-towners that travelled to Houston specifically to see the company's work.